 • Goal for the iteration

-• Features to implement and other major work (but not tasks)
+• Features to implement and other major work but not detailed tasks (put those on the task board)

 • Acceptance Criteria - how to evaluate the result?

-• Convert “tasks” to “issues”.
+• Convert “tasks” to “issues” so they are also shown in the Issue Tracker.
 Tasks for development work should be issues, but you may have some “housekeeping” tasks that are not issues.
 For example, editing the links is README.md.

 git clone https://github.com/xxxxxx/ku-polls